 Approximately 20% of cataract patients will develop haze on the membrane behind the intraocular lens implant following cataract surgery, which results in diminished vision.
 The vision may be blurred, hazy, or is associated with significant glare and loss of visual acuity.
 This condition is known as posterior capsule opacity.
 In YAG Laser Capsulotomy, a laser is used to create an opening in the hazy capsule situated behind the IOL implant to allow you to see more clearly.

 What happens during the procedure?

-This procedure is performed in the laser room at OSMH.
+This procedure is performed in our office.
 Dr Hillson uses eye drops to numb your eye and to make the pupil large.
 A special contact lens is put on your eye to help direct the laser’s high-energy beam of light at the capsule behind the implant lens in your eye.
 The laser makes an opening in the capsule.
 You will see a few brief flashes of light and feel little, if any, discomfort.
 The procedure usually takes less than 5 minutes.
 You will be able to go home soon after it is done.